WindowsAzure-TrainingKit/HOL-UnderstandingVMImagingWithCapture/HOL.md

 4. Click **Add Endpoint** towards the bottom of the page, select **Add Endpoint** option and click **next**.

-5. In the **Specify Endpoint Details** page, use the following settings:
+5. In the **Specify Endpoint Details** page, use the following settings.

 	![add-endpoint](Images/add-endpoint.png?raw=true)

 	>**Note:** Before proceeding, ensure the endpoint configuration is complete.